aliyilmaz/Mind/docs/en-readme.md

 ## redirect()

-It is used to redirect to the specified address directly or after a certain period of time.
-If left blank, it redirects to the folder where the **Mind.php** file is located.
-It takes two parameters, the first parameter is the address to be redirected and must be specified as `string`, the second parameter is the information after how many seconds to redirect and must be specified as `integer`.
-The third parameter is the element name information to which the remaining time to the routing will be assigned.
-Since this parameter is sent to javascript's `querySelectorAll` method, it must be specified with reference to javascript's approach to accessing the element.
+It is used to redirect to the specified address directly or after a certain period of time, if left empty it redirects to the folder where the **Mind.php** file is located.
+It takes three parameters, the first parameter is the address to be redirected and should be specified as `string`, the second parameter is the information about the number of seconds after which it should be redirected and should be specified as `integer`.
+The third parameter is the element name information to which the remaining time for redirection will be assigned.
+Since this parameter is sent to javascript's `querySelectorAll` method, it should be specified by reference to javascript's approach to accessing the element.
+If the third parameter is not specified, `exit();` is applied after redirection.

 ##### Example